-The effects produced and the parameters you have to work within is very different to that of any other type of photography and these produce some very interesting results – results that you may associate with a much older style of photography.
+The effects produced and the parameters you have to work within are very different from any other type of photography.
+This can produce some very interesting results – results that you may associate with a much older style of photography.

 The Dynamic Range

-The first thing you’ll notice when you get a roll of black and white film developed (particularly with the brand of film that I use which is Ilford HP5 Plus) is that the dynamic range is a lot worse to what you’ll be used to with digital and color film.
+The first thing you’ll notice when you get a roll of black and white film developed (particularly with the brand of film that I use: Ilford HP5 Plus) is that the dynamic range is a lot worse than what you’re used to with digital and color film.

 Advantages of the Dynamic Range

 Black and white film in particular makes the skin look great.
-The natural grain adds a texture and detail, while the lack of colour emphasises the tone of the skin.
+The natural grain adds texture and detail, while the lack of color emphasises the tone of the skin.

-I have noticed over the past 2 years that development is getting more expensive, longer to do and film is becoming harder to find, so if we take that as a sign of things to come, then it doesn’t look too good.
+I have noticed over the past 2 years that development is getting more expensive.
+It’s also taking longer to do and film is becoming harder to find.
+If we take that as a sign of things to come, it doesn’t look too good.